 4) Can I start later than May?

-All research award recipients start the beginning of May.
-In exceptional circumstances, you may start later than May but only with IDRC’s approval.
+All research award recipients start at the beginning of May.
+Only in exceptional circumstances may you start later than May, but only with IDRC’s express approval.
 In these cases, the award will still end in April.